 We have already discussed the safest cat collars here, but do all cats need to wear collars and ID tags, including indoor cats?
-Since we’ve had Noggins and Binkles, we have lived in different properties and different countries, including Seychelles and Mauritius, but we have always chosen to put a breakaway safety collar and ID tag on them.
+Since we’ve had Noggins and Binkles, we have lived in different properties and different countries, including Seychelles, Mauritius and now London, but we have always chosen to put a breakaway safety collar and ID tag on them.
 Noggins and Binkles have never been proper outdoor cats, as they would always go out in their cat harnesses with leads, but we still wanted to make sure they had their collars and ID tags on just in case there were any ‘Houdini’ escape acts...luckily for the humans there weren’t when they were wearing their harnesses!

 However, when they weren’t on their harnesses outside, they were very much indoor house cats and there are two occasions we can think of when a door was accidentally left open and they went outside and it’s times like that when you think I’m so happy they have their collar and ID tag on, as all sorts of thoughts go through your head.
 Luckily for us, the first time, when a bathroom sliding door was left open by a guest, Noggins just decided he would go and sit on the wall in the garden, so was easily found.
 The second time one of the humans, (possibly the one writing this!), left the backdoor open for a whole evening whilst we went out for dinner!
 When we returned Noggins was happily sitting on the top of the kitchen cabinets and Binkles was nowhere to be found in the house, which is when we realised the backdoor was open.
 Now the thing is, Binkles loves his treats, so we knew that if we rattled the treat jar he would come as long as he was nearby and could hear and luckily within seconds he was meowing by the front door to come in for some treats!
 We were lucky both times, but both times we were also happy that they had their collars and ID tags on, so at least if they did go off the property and someone found them, we could then be contacted.